taheralidewas/ezzy-madrasa/README.md

-# Work Assignment Dashboard with WhatsApp Notifications
+# Ezzy Madrasa Task Management System

-A role-based work assignment system that sends WhatsApp notifications when work is assigned or updated.
+A role-based work assignment system specifically designed for Ezzy Madrasa that sends WhatsApp notifications when work is assigned or updated.

 ## Features